 Legislation, signed by Gov. Rick Scott, requires any individual who suspects that a child has been abused by any person to report that to the Florida Abuse Hotline.
 Any allegations a child was abused or neglected by a caregiver will be investigated by the Department of Children and Families, while allegations of child abuse by someone other than a caregiver will be accepted at the Hotline and immediately electronically transferred to the appropriate local law enforcement agency where the child lives.

 Penalties for those who suspect a child is being abused but fail to report it have been increased from a misdemeanor to a felony.
 Financial penalties also have increased.
-If you suspect or know of any child who is being harmed, call the Florida Abuse Hotline at 1-800-962-2873.
-If you see a child in immediate danger, call 911.

 Web Based Training